glpi-project/docdev/source/plugins/hooks.rst

 The hooks that are called with an array of parameters are: ``post_item_form``, ``pre_item_form``, ``pre_show_item``, ``post_show_item``, ``pre_show_tab``, ``post_show_tab``, ``item_transfer``.

-Some hooks will receive a specific array as parameter, they will be detailled below.
+Some hooks will receive a specific array as parameter, they will be detailed below.

 Unclassified
 ++++++++++++